 Prerequisites

-Strong interest in animal cognition and social behavior is required, experimental experience with primates, especially eye tracking, is desirable.
+- Strong interest in (evolution of) emotion and social behavior is required, experience with eye tracking research is desirable.

 Faculty Department